hocinehacherouf/ansible-windows/labs/lab_02.md

 Remarks:

-- Vagrant will download a virtualbox image of a windows-server-core
+- Vagrant will download a virtualbox image of a windows-server with IIS
 - Then it will run it under virtualbox

-Now you have a windows-server-core vm ready to be used by ansible :clap:
+Now you have a windows-server vm ready to be used by ansible :clap: